-- ✓ All governors and trustees will have an enhanced DBS check without barred list information. - ✓ They will have an enhanced DBS check with barred list information if working in regulated activity. - ✓ The chair of the board will have their DBS check countersigned by the secretary of state. - ✓ All proprietors, trustees, local governors and members will also have the following checks: - ✓ A section 128 check (to check prohibition on participation in management under section 128 of the Education and Skills Act 2008).
-[Section 128 checks are only required for local governors if they have retained or been delegated any management responsibilities]. - ✓ Identity - ✓ Right to work in the UK - ✓ Other checks deemed necessary if they have lived or worked outside the UK
+The chair of the board will have their DBS check countersigned by the secretary of state.

+All proprietors, trustees, local governors and members will also have the following checks:

+- A section 128 check (to check prohibition on participation in management under section 128 of the Education and Skills Act 2008).
+[Section 128 checks are only required for local governors if they have retained or been delegated any management responsibilities.] - Identity - Right to work in the UK - Other checks deemed necessary if they have lived or worked outside the UK - Non-maintained special schools add: - The chair of the board will have their DBS check countersigned by the secretary of state. - All governors will also have the following checks: - Identity - Right to work in the UK - Other checks deemed necessary if they have lived or worked outside the UK